JulieMontoya/Random_Beeb_Stuff/experimental_language/parsing.md

 the beginning of an expression, and restore it afterwards._

+The expression parser is designed to be re-entrant.
+If it is necessary to parse an expression within an expression, it is possible to save the parser state on the 6502 stack and call the expression parser to treat this as an expression in its own right and with the existing operation stack isolated.

 ## SEARCHING FOR A VALUE

-Any spaces are skipped, until `str_ptr` points to a non-space character in the expression buffer.
+Any spaces are skipped, until `basic_ptr` points to a non-space character in the expression buffer.
 The 6502 Y register is initialised with 0.

 ### SINGLE-ENDED OPERATOR